idaholab/virtual_test_bed/doc/content/htgr/3D_MHTGR/3D_mhtgr_mesh.md

 !listing htgr/3D_mhtgr/3D_mhtgr_final.i start=[reflector_assembly_base_0_1] end=[reflector_assembly_1_2]

-The process is repeated again for the reflector assemblies with have a control rod (CR) hole in them and border 2 fuel assemblies.
-These assemblies are also reflected so we need 12 permutations, not 6.
+The process is repeated again for the reflector assemblies which have a control rod (CR) hole in them and border 2 fuel assemblies.
+These assemblies are also reflected, so we need 12 permutations, not 6.

 !media media/htgr/3D_mhtgr/3d_mhtgr_meshes/reflector_assembly_w_cr_hole_0_1.png
     style=width:45%